codefordenver/tutorials/intro-to-cljs/prelude.md

 ## Defines standalone actions (expressions) that are reuseable and composeable
 - Passes data by ***value***.
 Every expression returns a new, transformed copy of the data
-- Composes expressions within a larger expression to create the desired system
+- Composes expressions within a larger expression, which becomes the system itself
 - The language takes care of figuring out which parts can be cleaned up when they're no longer used

 ![](https://s3.amazonaws.com/stufff/fp-fish.jpg)